Tom Collins: Popularity

-One turn of the 20th century recipe subsequently replaced the lemon juice with lime juice.
+One turn-of-the-20th-century recipe subsequently replaced the lemon juice with lime juice.

 Others

-An alternative history places the origin in St. Louis.
+An alternate history places the origin in St. Louis.

 Modern mix

 The 1986 The Book of Cocktails provides a modern take on Thomas' 1876 recipe for this long drink:John (or Tom) Collins (1986)ice cubes2 oz.
 [6 cL] dry gin2 oz.
 [6 cL] lemon juice1 teaspoon sugar (gomme) syrupsoda waterslice of lemon1 colored cherryPlace ample ice in large glass.
 Add gin, lemon juice and syrup.
 Top up with soda water and stir well.
 Serve with lemon slice, cherry and a straw.